 - Prioritize the integration and sourcing of Next Generation Solution technologies and feedstocks for future expansion plans and new suppliers.
 At a minimum, continue to use ForestMapper and complementary guidance documents such as the advice note of Ancient and Endangered Forests and the Dissolving Pulp Classification to ensure no sourcing from Ancient and Endangered Forests.

 - Where virgin fibres are used, and they are not coming from key priority Ancient and Endangered Forests, procure higher volumes of FSC 100% certified inputs from sources that have achieved FSC Forest Management certification on the ground.

 Lenzing has shown continuous leadership over the last number of years, as they have:

-- Launched a new vision formulating their intention to make textile waste recycling as common as paper recycling, and have set a target to reach 50% recycled content from post-consumer waste by 2024.
+- Been first to market with a lyocell fibre containing 30% recycled pre-consumer content-based cotton waste, with up to 10% post-consumer; they also launched a new vision formulating their intention to make textile waste recycling as common as paper recycling, and have set a target to reach 50% post-consumer recycled content by 2024.

 Number of viscose, lyocell and dissolving pulp mills + location and production volumes

 The company owns nine mills in total.
 Three viscose mills, four lyocell mills and two dissolving pulp mills.
 In June 2018, Lenzing also announced it is investigating an expansion project to build a new dissolving pulp plant in Brazil, jointly with Duratex.

 - Purwakarta PT.
 South Pacific Viscose, Indonesia.
 Capacity of 323 000 tonnes of viscose fibre.

 (The largest viscose fibre plant operated by the Lenzing Group).

 - Lenzing Nanjing (100% ownership), China.
 Capacity of 178 000 tonnes of viscose fibre.